brandonking7/react-chrome-boilerplate/README.md

-A Google Chrome extension boiler plate built in React and Redux
+A Google Chrome extension boilerplate built in React and Redux

 ## Installation